brok3nwir3/WebLearning/Quizzes & Tests/wk17_quiz.md

 20. Which of the following is used to off-load the burden of generating, storing, and managing cryptographic keys?
 - A. AWS Key Management Service
-- B. AWS CloudHSM <- Ch.6, Pg.
-185
+- B. AWS Resource Access Manager
-- C. AWS Resource Access Manager
+- C. AWS CloudHSM
 - D. Amazon Cognito